 You fill out a detailed questionnaire.
 Our representatives conduct interviews with your management and specialists.
 You provide us with access to systems, contracts, and other documents for analysis.
-Based on the results of this work, we offer you conclusions on the GDPR compliance or non-compliance of your processes, define the deficiencies and inconsistencies, and also offer organizational, technical, and legal measures to fill the gaps.
+Based on the results of this work, we offer you conclusions on the GDPR and ISO 27701 compliance or non-compliance of your processes, define the deficiencies and inconsistencies, and also offer organizational, technical, and legal measures to fill the gaps.

 Stage 2.
 Implementation